labyrinthinesecurity/magma/README.md

 If you make an error, proceed as explained before: edit ALLOWED.txt or BLOCKED.txt then issue a redo command

-Note that if you list propositions, this "split" rule will remain and the counter won't decrease.
+Note that if you list propositions, this "split" rule will remain and the number of propositions won't decrease.
 That's because NSG owners MUST modify their NSGs to align with the allow axiom.
 Only when all owners have updated their NSG will the proposition vanish from the list.

 #### Backup the golden source!